V0lch0k/v0lch0k.github.io/_posts/2018-03-08-HTB-First-Blood.md

 ### User

 It took me far too long to get the user flag.
 My first step was to use `nmap` to scan the IP of the target machine.
-This gave me a nice output imforming me that port 80 and was open and showed the supported HTTP methods.
+This gave me a nice output, imforming me that port 80 and was open and showing the supported HTTP methods.

 ![Nmap Scan]({{"/images/bashed-nmap-1.png" | https://v0lch0k.github.io/images/bashed-nmap-1.png }})